SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 * Install the [DirectX End-User Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=35) if you are on Windows 11.

 * Set the `SplashScreen_On=true` line to false in the Settings.ini config inside Nucleus files.
-In latest Nucleus Co-op 2.1 you can just click on the splashscreen to dismiss it if it take too long, you can also disable it in Nucleus UI settings.
+In latest Nucleus Co-op 2.1 you can just click on the splashscreen to dismiss it if it takes too long, you can also disable it in Nucleus UI settings.

 * Restart your PC, and try again.